datawater/workshy/README.md

-# Lazykitty
+# workshy
-Lazykitty - A Chess engine written in C (wip)
+workshy - A unit testing/benchmarking suite for C

 ## Building